ZhexuanSong/cs5610-zhexuansong-assign1/README.md

-# MyApp
+# cs5610-project

+I gave the repo the wrong name.
+This year is 2019.
+It should be 2019.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.

 ## Development server